critto-bg/ImprovedAnvil/ImprovedAnvil/Improved Anvil_readme.txt

 12- Thanks to the authors of Sword and Fist mod for insights and useful knowledge on how to deal with peculiarities of
     the monk's fist implementation in BG2 ToB.

+13- Thanks to Nicoper and SparrowJacek for their help in testing and many great contributions (ideas, graphic material and so on) to IAV6.x
+    and the upcoming IAv7.